Ashwain1502/Your-Tube/README.md

 ## Functions Implemented
 1. Search functionality to search for videos of your interest.
-2. Watch videos by clicking on them
+2. Watch videos by clicking on them.
-3. Shows channel information and their famous videos
+3. Shows channel information and their famous videos.
 4. Utilised YouTube v3 API to get videos from the backend.
 5. Top comments from the users are also displayed.

 ## Working on:
 1. User login and identification functionality.
-2. User database with Mongo DB
+2. User database with Mongo DB.

 ## How to run the application:
 1. Download the zip file.